Castleblayney: The 11th Baron Blayney

 Blayney Castle, renamed Hope Castle in the early 1850s, stands in a demesne or park on the eastern edge of Castleblayney town itself.
 It is thought that this demesne pre-dates the current 'castle'; that large parts of it had already been laid out by the early 1770s.
 The demesne was substantially improved for the 11th Lord Blayney by William Sawrey Gilpin in the early 1830s.
 However, the demesne has deteriorated since it came into public ownership in the 1980s.
 Almost all of the large Italianate Victorian extension to Hope Castle was demolished by Monaghan County Council in the 1980s.

 The 11th Lord Blayney also provided for the erection in Castleblayney of the current church buildings of the Catholic, Anglican and Presbyterian churches, being tolerant in religion if traditionalist in politics and strongly supportive of Empire and the Anglo-Irish 'Ascendancy'.
-He also had a Market House built, on to which the Courthouse was later superimposed in the quasi-centre of the town.
-It and the former Alms Houses (1876), which were interdenominationally managed, are the only civic buildings of any architectural merit in the town.
-As for older dwellings, a row of formerly Muckno Estate workers' cottages in Church St, possibly of Continental style, is of fine design and quality (apart from modern PVC windows).
-Some more substantial bourgeois houses in the square close to the Castle gates have Georgian echoes.
-The courthouse will soon undergo major refurbishment and restoration.
-About 40 structures and buildings are designated as being of 'regional or local importance'.
+Apart from the former Alms Houses (1876), which were interdenominationally managed, Castleblayney Town Hall (1790) is the only building of architectural merit.

 In the early 1840s, what is now St Mary's Hospital was erected as a Workhouse for the very poor.
-In the course of the year 1849, following the dire effects of the Famine, it catered for up to 2000 inmates in an extreme state of destitution and misery.
-Its own graveyard is nearby.